Interpreting the language of outdoor retail

 Insole: What the sole of your foot rests on inside the shoe is the insole.
 Specialty insoles can be purchased separately and are great options for people with very high arches, flat feet, or another foot specific condition.
 If this is the case, consult a specialist at your local outdoor store.

 Volume: The space inside the shoe.
 A high-volume shoe is good for folks with a high instep (the peak between your ankle and toes on the top of your foot) because it has more room to accommodate the instep; low-volume is good for folks with a low instep.
 Correct volume = better fit.

 Hiking boot styles

 Full-height boot: Refers to a high-top shoe that comes above the ankle bone and laces all the way up.
 Boots are known for being stiff and require breaking in.
 They often have a wide, thick outsole and are great for heavy work and backpacking in tough, wet terrain.
-A perfect style for our Alaska or Leadership Summit trips, where extended backcountry time and glacier travel make a full boot a necessity.
+A perfect style for our Alaska and Leadership Adventure Semester trips, where extended backcountry time and glacier travel make a full boot a necessity.

 Mid-height or three-quarter-height: Still considered a boot but three-quarters height, coming up to the ankle bone.
-Perfect for moderate backpacking and are slightly lighter and more flexible than a full boot (but usually still need breaking-in time).
-An excellent choice for every AT trip except Alaska, Leadership Summit, and Pacific Northwest Discovery (see below).
+Perfect for moderate backpacking and are slightly lighter and more flexible than a full boot (but still need breaking-in time).
+An excellent choice for every AT trip except Alaska and Leadership Adventure Semester.

 Hiking boot materials